ONE on Prime Video 3: Background

-This is the first time in the past 2 years the organization has hosted an event outside of Singapore and return to Axiata Arena in Kuala Lumpur, Malaysia, for the first time since ONE: Mark Of Greatness in December 2019.

 The event was originally expected to be headlined by a ONE Middleweight World Championship bout between current champion Reinier de Ridder (also the current ONE Light Heavyweight World Champion) and promotional newcomer Shamil Abdulaev.
 However, Abdulaev forced to withdraw due to not medically cleared and the bout was cancelled.

-A ONE Bantamweight World Championship bout between then champion John Lineker and Fabrício Andrade took place at the event.
-After the original main event was cancelled, the bout served as the main event.
+A ONE Bantamweight World Championship bout between then champion John Lineker and Fabrício Andrade headlined the event.
 At the weigh-ins, Lineker weighed in at 145.75 pounds, 0.75 pounds over the limit.
 As a result, Lineker was stripped of the title and only Andrade was eligible to win it.

 The event featured two new title fights for the inaugural ONE Lightweight Muay Thai World Championship bout between the current ONE Lightweight Kickboxing Champion Regian Eersel vs. Sinsamut Klinmee and for the inaugural ONE Lightweight Submission Grappling World Championship bout between the 2022 ADCC World Championship 77kg gold medalist Kade Ruotolo vs. Uali Kurzhev took place at the event.

-The event announced from live ONE on Prime Video 2 added the ONE Flyweight Muay Thai World Grand Prix Tournament Final bout between Superlek Kiatmuu9 and Panpayak Jitmuangnon.
+In the final of the ONE Flyweight Muay Thai World Grand Prix Tournament Final bout between Superlek Kiatmuu9 and Panpayak Jitmuangnon was expected to take place of the event.
 The winner will be the tournament champion and will be the next challenger ONE Flyweight Muay Thai title against Rodtang Jitmuangnon.
 They met previously 7 times in muay thai at Rajadamnern Stadium and Phetchbuncha Stadium, with Panpayak winning four fight encounters, Superlek winning two fight and one fight ended from draw.
 However, Superlek withdrawn from the event due to training injuries and the bout was postponed.

 At weigh-ins, Lea Bivins missed weight, coming in at 116.74 lbs, 1.74 pounds over the limit, Jeremy Miado came in at 127 lbs, 2 pounds over the limit, with both bouts continuing at catchweights and Bivins and Miado paying fines to their opponents.
 Uali Kurzhev missed hydration twice and a catchweight of 174 lbs was established, with Kurzhev inable to win the inaugural ONE Lightweight Submission Grappling World Championship.